nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+### Finding all persons containing any keyword in any part of their names: 'findAll'
+Finds persons whose names contain any keyword in full, or as a substring.<br>
+Format: 'findAll KEYWORD [MORE_KEYWORDS]'

+> The search is case-insensitive, and the order of the keywords does not matter.
+Only the name is searched, and persons matching at least one keyword will be returned (i.e. 'OR' search).

+Examples:
+* 'findAll ohn'<br>
+  Returns 'John Doe'
+* 'findAll' joHn <br>
+  Returns 'John Doe'
+* 'findAll Betsy tIm Jo'<br>
+  Returns any person(s) having names, or have names that contain 'Betsy', 'tIm', 'Jo' as keywords.

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`